 Frequently Asked Questions

 What happens if you cut off a cat’s whiskers?

 You should never cut your cat’s whiskers.
-Though the whisker itself doesn’t feel pain, they serve many essential functions for your cat in their daily life.
-By cutting them, you may be inadvertently putting your cat’s safety at risk!
+Though the whisker itself doesn’t cause a cat to feel pain, they serve many essential functions for your cat in their daily life.
+By cutting them, you may be inadvertently putting your cat’s safety at risk.

 Do cat whiskers grow back?